ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ## Normal Process

-The IAB chair (or executive director on the instructions of the chair) will typically follow the following process:
+The IAB chair (or executive director on the instructions of the chair) will typically follow the following process to initiate a vote:

-- If the request for a vote comes from an external source (e.g., the NomCom provides its IESG slate for confirmation), then, as soon as possible after receiving the request, the IAB chair adds the vote topic to the agenda of the next IAB teleconference.
-If the next meeting is less than 48 hours away, the chair should instead add the topic to the following teleconference.

-- The chair emails the list of voting members to announce the date of the discussion, whether ballots are open or secret, and start an email discussion thread on the topic.
+- The chair emails the list of voting members to start an email discussion on the topic, stating whether ballots are open or secret.

-- The agenda of that meeting will include the vote discussion, and needs to be posted at least 48 hours in advance.
-If the discussion will happen in an irregularly scheduled meeting (i.e. meetings other than the weekly IAB meeting teleconference or meetings prescheduled during IETF week) then, the new meeting needs to be announced at least a week in advance.

-- Discussion and votes will continue on the voting members list, and during the teleconference.
+- Discussion and votes will continue on the voting members list, and during any teleconference(s) that occur.

-- The vote will typically stay open until a vote has been recorded for every single voting member, even after a majority has been reached.
+- The vote will typically stay open until a position has been recorded for every single voting member, even after a majority has been reached.
 This ensures every voice can be heard.
 Note that it is reasonable for any voting member to request a few days to review available information before voting.

+- At the chair's option, a vote can be held open until there is an opportunity to discuss it in the next meeting.
+Likewise, if more than two voting members request discussion in the next meeting, the vote will remain open until that discussion takes place.
+Here, 'next meeting' is the next regularly scheduled meeting greater than 48 hours after the first request is received, or in the case of an irregularly scheduled meeting, 7 days after that time.

-- If the vote has enough affirmative votes that it would pass if all remaining votes were dissents, and at least 7 days have elapsed since the teleconference, then the chair can decide to declare the vote closed and successful.
+- Absent that, if the vote has enough affirmative votes that it would pass if all remaining votes were dissents, and at least 7 days have elapsed since the vote was announced, then the chair can decide to declare the vote closed and successful.
 This avoids deadlock if a voting member is unable or unwilling to vote.

-- A vote can result as a consequence of a teleconference discussion (e.g., the topic of an appointment was on the agenda of the teleconference without explicitly mentioning a vote, but during the discussion there was consensus to start a vote on the topic).
-In those cases, votes can be tallied in the teleconference, and/or the email to announce the vote can be sent out without requiring a second teleconference on this topic.

-## Expedient Decisions

-If a decision is needed within a short time frame, any IAB member (or the executive director) can call a vote without first placing the topic on an IAB meeting agenda.
-If all voting members reply and they have all voted affirmatively or recused themselves, then the decision is considered to have the full consensus of the IAB and does not need to follow the Normal Process described above.
-If any voting member votes against the decision, has not responded, or simply requests a discussion on the topic, then the topic is added to the agenda of an upcoming IAB meeting and the Normal or Alternative Process is followed as usual.

 ## Alternative Process